 Las Vegas is an empty, impotent display of status in a barren, uncaring desert God abandoned eons ago.
 By sheer virtue of being there, you're supporting an industry that exists solely to exploit the addicted and desperate.
-Non-gambling fiends (a.k.a. tourists) usually visit the city for celebratory purposes—to attend their fraternity brother Steve Poon's bachelor party, their sorority sister Krysten's "Bad Bitches Only" bachelorette party, or simply to blow off some steam poolside with an $18 Vodka Red Bull or nine.
+Non-gambling fiends (a.k.a. tourists) usually visit the city for celebratory purposes – to attend a sordid stag party and recreate The Hangover Part II.
 They rarely, if ever, go alone.